 You don’t need a sprawling lawn to be a gardener.
 Any outdoor space — be it a balcony or a small patch of grass — can be home to a raised garden bed.
 And while gardeners of all levels may find them useful, raised garden beds are particularly good for beginners.
 They allow you to control factors like garden size and soil conditions, making it feel like “gardening with training wheels,” says Carmen DeVito, founder of garden and landscape design company Garden Cult and a certified New York State landscape professional.

-We talked to experts about the benefits raised garden beds offer, and compiled some tips for planting in them.
-We also rounded up highly rated raised garden beds from retailers like Amazon, Target, Walmart and more.
+We talked to experts about the benefits raised garden beds offer and compiled some tips for how to make your garden flourish in one.
+We also rounded up highly rated raised garden beds across different sizes, styles and price points based on our experts’ guidance.

 Types of raised garden beds

 There are three types of raised garden beds: raised ground beds, supported raised beds and containerized raised beds.
 All three work to lift plants and their root systems above ground, and understanding the benefits of each can help you decide which is best for your space.

 - Raised ground beds are flat-topped mounds of soil that are typically six to eight inches high and do not have elevated support frames.
 They’re the simplest above-ground gardening option since they only require soil, and they’re sometimes referred to as built-in raised beds, says Venelin Dimitrov, senior product manager for gardening company Burpee.
 He notes that they’re specifically useful for gardeners who have large areas for planting but do not want the added expense of building support frames.

 - Supported raised beds consist of a mound of soil surrounded by a supportive edge or frame.
 Dimitrov said these beds are especially useful for sloped or uneven ground — you can build a flat surface on top of an uneven surface with this type of raised bed.